Invictus

-"Invictus" is a short poem by the Victorian era British poet William Ernest Henley (1849–1903).
-It was written in 1875 and published in 1888 in his first volume of poems, Book of Verses, in the section Life and Death (Echoes).
+"Invictus" is a short poem by English poet William Ernest Henley.
+Henley wrote it in 1875, and in 1888 he published it in his first volume of poems, Book of Verses, in the section titled "Life and Death (Echoes)".

 Background

-When Henley was 16 years old, his left leg required amputation owing to complications arising from tuberculosis.
+When Henley was 16 years old, his left leg required amputation below the knee owing to complications arising from tuberculosis.
 In the early 1870s, after seeking treatment for problems with his other leg at Margate, he was told that it would require a similar procedure.

 He instead chose to travel to Edinburgh in August 1873 to enlist the services of the distinguished English surgeon Joseph Lister, who was able to save Henley's remaining leg after multiple surgical interventions on the foot.
 While recovering in the infirmary, he was moved to write the verses that became the poem "Invictus".
 A memorable evocation of Victorian stoicism—the "stiff upper lip" of self-discipline and fortitude in adversity, which popular culture rendered into a British character trait—"Invictus" remains a cultural touchstone.